 How is an Omphalocele diagnosed during pregnancy?

 An omphalocele is typically diagnosed during a routine ultrasound.
-Then, at the St. Louis Fetal Care Institute, we perform further tests such as a karyotype, a Level II ultrasound, an MRI, and a fetal echocardiogram (ECG) to learn more about the size and severity of the omphalocele.
+Then, at the St. Louis Fetal Care Institute, we perform further tests such as a genetic testing, a Level II ultrasound, a MRI, and a fetal ECHO (echocardiogram) to learn more about the size and severity of the omphalocele.
 This will help our physicians inform your family about the treatment options.

 How are Omphaloceles treated?

-Usually, there is no reason to perform fetal surgery for omphalocele, but the delivery should be planned because babies with omphalocele require surgical correction in the newborn period.
-If the omphalocele is small, a vaginal delivery may be possible, but if the omphalocele is large, the mother may have to deliver the baby via Cesarean section to prevent rupture of the omphalocele sac.
+The delivery of babies with omphalocele should be planned because they require surgical correction in the newborn period.
+If the omphalocele is small, a vaginal delivery may be possible, but if the omphalocele is large, the mother may have to deliver the baby via cesarean section to prevent rupture of the omphalocele sac.

 For small and medium-sized omphaloceles, the defect in the abdominal wall can usually be closed with a single operation after the baby is born.
-The pediatric surgeon places the organs back into the abdominal cavity, then closes the opening by bringing the muscles together.
+During the surgery, the pediatric surgeon places the organs back into the abdominal cavity, then closes the opening by bringing the muscles together.
 Sometimes a synthetic patch is required to close the hole in the abdominal wall.

 In cases of “giant” omphalocele, the situation is more difficult.
 Often there is no space in the abdomen to replace the organs.
 So, the omphalocele sac is dressed like a wound and allowed to heal, becoming covered with skin over time.
 Once covered with skin, the healing process to close the omphalocele becomes a long term process over several months to years.
 The omphalocele sac is closed using a few operations when the baby is much stronger and larger.